 Beans provide loads of fibre, which is known to assist in preventing constipation, diabetes, heart disease and cancer.
 They are packed with essential micronutrients, including folate, iron, potassium and zinc.
 Beans also are rich in antioxidants!

 Combining these healthy baked beans with a piece of wholegrain toast has an added benefit too!
 Both beans and grains are incomplete proteins, meaning they lack some essential amino acids.
 However if you combine them, say by having beans on toast, they complement one another, together providing all of the essential amino acids and a course of complete protein!
+There’s also a delicious pinto beans chilli recipe from Jen Reviews that will give an amazing kick to your Mexican meals!

 Healthy Baked Beans with Roasted Capsicum